PurpleI2P/i2pd-qt/README.md

 ## Build Requirements

- * Qt 5 is necessary (because Qt4 lacks QtWidgets/ folder)
+ * Qt 5 is necessary (because Qt 4 lacks `QtWidgets/` folder).
+See the GitHub action for more details on build procedures.